Members area

 Glossary: S

-School governors work with the headteacher and senior management team of a school to make sure pupils get a good education.
+School governors work with the headteacher and senior management team of a school to make sure students get a good education.
 The governing body is made up of school governors elected by parents, staff at the school, local authority representatives and members of the local community.
-The governing body itself also "sponsors" governors, and if appropriate, governors can be appointed by the relevant religious body or foundation.
+The governing body itself also ‘sponsors’ governors, and if appropriate, governors can be appointed by the relevant religious body or foundation.
+School governors oversee the strategic running of the school.

 Sensorineural deafness